 You may not be able to tell if you’re in REM sleep (as you’re asleep at the time!), but you can tell if someone else is in a REM sleep stage.
 Signs of REM include:

 Other signs that you’ll not be able to see, but can happen in the body during REM include:

-Learning and memory – There are studies that suggest that if people are unable to get REM sleep, they have difficulty with their memory.
+Learning and memory – There are studies that suggest that if people are unable to get enough REM sleep, they have difficulty with their memory.
 One study suggested those not getting enough REM sleep have difficulty remembering what they were taught before they fell asleep.
 Another study showed that not getting enough REM for just 4 days affected cell proliferation in the part of the brain that contributes to long-term memory.

 Central Nervous System (CNS) development – It’s thought that REM sleep is important for brain development in babies.
-One study suggests that REM is responsible for neural stimulation that is needed to develop mature neural connections.
+One study suggests that REM is responsible for the neural stimulation that is needed to develop mature neural connections.

 Not getting enough REM can have negative effects on your overall health.
 Various research has linked a lack of REM sleep to:

 The best way to improve your REM sleep is to simply get enough quality sleep.
-It’s an important part of your nightly sleep cycles, which can affect overall health.
+It’s an important part of your nightly sleep cycles, which can affect your overall health.
 Sleep is important for your wellbeing, so don’t let it slip and try to make sure that you’re getting enough!

 Too much REM sleep can make you fatigued the next day.
 When you sleep for an exceptionally long period in the REM sleep stage, that’s more than your body needs, it could be a sign that you’re sleep-deprived.
 Too much REM sleep is also closely linked to depression.
 One sleep study found people living with depression spend more time in the REM sleep stage and anti-depressants actually depress REM sleep.